 Exposure: self-assessment helps students to identify their areas of self-improvement.
 This process of exposing your strengths and weaknesses isn’t easy, it moves you towards self-development.

 Self-awareness: you take a more active part in shaping your personality, objective look towards how you behave and react to situations.

 At one point self-assessment proves to be very beneficial for students and teachers but it might address some negativity too;

 No accountability: the assessment begins with you and ends at your evaluation.
-It doesn’t shape a path to change oneself, but in a few cases externalities might influence you to stay determined towards the change.
+It doesn’t shape a path to change oneself, but in a few cases, externalities might influence you to stay determined towards the change.

-Self-assessments is just another way to engage your audience in a combined learning effort to actively alter the perception of classroom environment.
+Self-assessments are just another way to engage your audience in a combined learning effort to actively alter the perception of the classroom environment.
 For instance, students can be given a task to self-assess their class participation in an academic year.
 This may be backed by a grade reward or percentage reward for the final year’s performance.

 Self-assessments have proven to provide better academic results.
 Many teachers encourage such activities and involve students in collaborative learning to effectively manage classroom content and management.
 However, parts of these assessments follow self-analysis, identification of strengths and weaknesses with proper remedial action by teachers to help students at all levels.
 It is helpful to introduce assessment practices as a part of the curriculum in the introductory classes to prepare students before applying a new strategy.